 Important ⚠️This option reduces the available cache space.
 If you select this option, it might cause a large deployment to fail at a later point if the cache doesn’t have sufficient available space.
 The default location for the Configuration Manager client cache is %windir%\ccmcache, and the default disk space is 5120 MB.

-This option persists the specific version of the content that the client installs.
+This option persists in the specific version of the content that the client installs.
 If you update the content for this app, the client doesn’t automatically cache this content again.
 Once an action happens that requires the new content, the client downloads the new content version.

 Let’s check how can you enable the option for SCCM Applications.